Rcharitra1/temporary-ez/docs/School Consortium/Planning/Stops.md

 sidebar_position: 3
 ---

-## What are Stops?
+## What is Stops?

 :::info
-This page lists all the stops by type for the routes being serviced by the school.
+This page lists all the stops by type for the routes being serviced by the consortium.
 User can search stops, filter runs, edit runs, and edit fence.
 :::

 ![img alt](/img/planning-stops.png)